How to URL encode — step by step

 0-9, -, _, ., and ~.
 These are safe in

 every URL context, so no encoder touches them.
-Everything else depends on context (and the variant).
+Everything else depends on context and the variant.

-Is %20 and + the same thing?
+Is %20 the same as + for a space?

-Does this tool handle non-ASCII correctly?
+Does this tool handle non-ASCII and emoji correctly?

 Yes.
 The tool uses JavaScript's native encodeURIComponent / decodeURIComponent,